ichadni/BIJAY_24_Hall_Management_System/README.md

 JWT_SECRET=your_secret_key
 ```

-If the project includes seed data, you can initialize the database using:
+If the project includes seed data, initialize the database using:

 ```bash
 node seed.js